dennisbaskin/sailsjs-introduction/README.md

 After restarting your server (go to terminal running sails -> `CTRL+C` -> `sails lift`), refresh the page in your browser.
 This time you should see a fishy 404 page.
 In your terminal tab/window that is running sails, you can see some error output.
+This error message was output at the time you restarted the server.
 Going forward, this will be a good place to debug errors.
 You should see something similar to:

 `error: Ignored attempt to bind route (/) to unknown controller :: default.`